 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.
-However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting at the same time that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.
+However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting, at the same time, that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.

-PCS has identified the existence of such a covenant in the Mortgage Receivables Purchase Agreement and the Prospectus.
+PCS has identified the existence of such a covenant in the Prospectus.